esccode/esccode.github.io/_posts/2023-05-15-comptia-data-domain.md

 ### 4.4 Given a scenario, apply the appropriate type of visualization

-- Line chart
+- Line chart(compare the values of two variables using two axes)
-- Pie chart
+- Pie chart(show the proportions of variable values)
 - Bubble chart
-- Scatter plot
+- Scatter plot(have both an x-axis and y-axis)
-- Bar chart
+- Bar chart(Show how data fits into categories)
 - Histogram
 - Waterfall
 - Heat map
 - Geographic map
-- Tree map
+- Tree map(designed for nested datasets)
 - Stacked chart
-- Infographic
+- Infographic(tells a visual story)
 - Word cloud

 ### 4.5 Compare and contrast types of reports